6 Tips for Developing a Good Plot 3

 Create a rich narrative with subplots

 A good story has a number of interconnected plotlines.
 Incorporate subplots into your primary plot by writing them.
 A subplot is a brief side tale that introduces supporting characters, gives backstory that motivates actions, and reinforces concepts introduced in the main plot.
-Harry’s life is written as a series of interconnected stories by J.K.
+Harry’s life is written as a series of interconnected Stories by J.K.
 Rowling.
 At Hogwarts, Harry learns to use his magical abilities against Lord Voldemort, and this major plot is complemented by side storylines like joining the quidditch team.

 Leave your readers satisfied